Frequently Asked Questions

 Yes, electricity is available at all of the lodges we use.
 Current in Costa Rica, Ecuador, and Panama is the same as in the United States.
 If you are traveling to these countries from Europe or other areas, you will likely need to bring along a voltage converter, which can be found at many hardware and electronics stores.
-Peru and Chile have 220 volt European-style plugs in many areas.
-All hotels on your Foto Verde trip have outlets in each room, allowing you to recharge your camera and other rechargeable batteries.
-You may wish to bring along a 3-prong to 2-prong adapter plug as one sometimes encounters older outlets with only 2 slots, which can cause problems with many modern computer, electrical, and photo devices that use a 3-pronged grounding plug.
+Peru, Argentina, and Chile have 220 volt European-style plugs in most areas.
+Brazil has variation by state but you will likely need an adapter.
+On each workshop page and in our pre-trip info we send once you've signed up, we will give you links to the adapters we like to use for each country.

-Can Foto Verde arrange my air travel?
-Does Foto Verde offer traveler/traveler health insurance?
+Can Foto Verde Tours arrange my air travel?
+Does Foto Verde Tours offer travel insurance?